-Cash provided by investing activities totaled \$1,000 in 1999, compared to cash used in investing activities of \$530,000 in 1998.
-The amounts in the 1998 period were for: (i) purchase of property and equipment, primarily for furniture, leaseholds, and equipment associated with maintaining the Company's business; and (ii) capitalization of software development of the Blackbird Platform Products, which ceased during the second quarter of 1998.
-At March 31, 1999, the Company had no significant commitments for capital expenditures.
+Cash provided by investing activities totaled \$16,000 in 1999, compared to cash used in investing activities of \$570,000 in 1998.
+The amounts in the 1998 period were for capitalization of software development of the Blackbird Platform Products, which ceased during the second quarter of 1998.
+At June 30, 1999, the Company had no significant commitments for capital expenditures.